baumbit/treebit/README.md

 ### DDoS
 While peer-to-peer networks are notoriously hard to shutdown, the individual nodes less so.
 Especially publicly facing hubs and signers running publically known hubs, are at great risk of DDoS-attacks.
-However a signer can always update its profile and point to new addresses, not yet under attack.
+However a node can always update its profile and point to new addresses, not yet under attack.
 A user can also be running duplicate nodes connected to the network, but choose to reveal only a subset of them in a signer profile.
 This way the content may be propagated using this hidden nodes, rendering the DDoS-attack less effective and hence more costly.